Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 Same scene with slightly different lighting (you can see 5 blades with reflective tape at bottom):
 ![multiple exposure frameB](res/multiple-exposure.B.jpg)

-"shots 2 9 900000" captures two 9µs strobe pulse widths, 0.9s apart.
+"shots 2 9 900000" captures two 9µs duration strobe pulses, 0.9s apart.
 With raspivid_ges tool's "-fps 1" default setting most times the first flash happens on one tst.h264 frame captured, and the 2nd flash happens on the next frame.
 But after 15 attempts I was successful and captured both flashes on same frame, proving that it is possible.
 See section [Hardware camera sync pulses](#hardware-camera-sync-pulses) on how to get both flashes captured on a single frame guaranteed:
 ![multiple exposure frameC](res/multiple-exposure.C.jpg)

-<a name="20000eps"></a>"shots 34 9 41" captures 34 (9µs long) strobe pulse widths, 41µs apart.
+<a name="20000eps"></a>"shots 34 9 41" captures 34 (9µs long) strobe pulses, 41µs apart.
 You can find description of the setup [here](#user-content-blackbesidesbladetip).
 This is a 1000000/(9+41)=20000eps frame.
-Rotational speed is 1000000/(33.5*40)=746rps or 44776rpm (33.5 because first and last exposure in left bottom of circular disk are a bit too close together, so 34 is too big).
-With 34mm blade diameter, speed of the visible dot is 0.034×π×746=79.7m/s or 287km/h:
+Rotational speed is 1000000/(33.5*50)=597rps or 35820rpm (33.5 because first and last exposure in left bottom of circular disk are a bit too close together, so 34 is too big).
+With 34mm propeller diameter, speed of the visible dot is 0.034×π×597=63.8m/s or 230km/h:
 ![res/20000eps.34.9.41.a.png](res/20000eps.34.9.41.a.png)

 #### PWM exposure